Ultimate Guide to Finding Your Life PurposeMay 16, 2018

 Today I am giving you the Ultimate Guide to Finding Your Life Purpose.
 Now this idea, this concept of your ‘life purpose’ is a little tricky for me, because I don't believe we're here to do just one thing for the entirety of our lives.
 That is not what this means.

-The why of why you're doing something must be deep enough and mean so much to you that absolutely nothing can stand in your way.
-Because on normal days we have challenges, but as an entrepreneur you have really much more to overcome.
-It's not the same old same old familiar story that you get stuck in.
-And it's almost sometimes easier for some of us to do that.
-Like if it's familiar, even if we’re not comfortable, we would rather stay there than venture out into the unfamiliar.
+On normal days we have challenges, but as an entrepreneur you have much more to overcome.
+It's not the same old same familiar story that you get stuck in.
+It's easier sometimes to stay with in a job (we don't love) because of that.
+If it's familiar, even if we’re not comfortable, we would rather stay there than venture out into the unfamiliar.